maartenpt/flexipipe/README.md

 ### Optional Extras Behaviour

-Flexipipe can install extras automatically the first time you use a backend:
+flexiPipe can install extras automatically the first time you use a backend:

 ```bash
 python -m flexipipe config --set-auto-install-extras true